ankitvashisht12/Backend/docs/github.md

 7. `GET [USER PROTECTED ROUTE] /v1/github/starred` - This route lists all the starred repositories.
     - Response body -
+       Response contain array of objects containing information of starred repositories.
+For Example :
       ```json

-      Response contain array of objects containing information of starred repositories.
-For Example,

       {
         "data": [
           {